1996 San Diego Chargers season: Week 16: at Chicago Bears

-Week 17
+Week 17: vs. Denver Broncos

 San Diego won a low-key final game to finish at 8-8.
-With Denver locked into the #1 seed, neither side had much to play for.
-John Elway started the game, and had his side up 10-0 before losing a fumble which Seau recovered, setting up a Humphries-to-Jones touchdown pass.
+With Denver assured of the #1 seed, neither side had much to play for.
+John Elway started the game, and had his side up 10–0 before losing a fumble which Seau recovered, setting up a Humphries-to-Jones touchdown pass.
 After Elway was pulled, Seau recovered another fumble to set up the first of thee Carney field goals.
 With Terrell Davis soon joining his quarterback on the sidelines, the Denver offense was led by backups, and could generate no further points; Rodney Harrison foiled their best chance with an end zone interception.

 The result meant that Bobby Ross left San Diego as the first Charger head coach to post no losing records during his tenure.

 Standings

+Awards

+Seau and Martin were the only Chargers in the AFC Pro Bowl squad, both named as starters.
+Seau was also named a first-team All-Pro by the Associated Press, with Martin in the second team.